CiscoISE/ciscoisesdk/docs/api/quickstart.rst

 ----------------

 If `uses_csrf_token` is True, the ciscoisesdk assumes that your ISE CSRF Check is enabled.
-Moreover, it assumes you need the ciscoisesdk to manage the CSRF token **automatically** for you.
+Furthermore, it presumes you need the ciscoisesdk to manage the CSRF token **automatically** for you.

 If `uses_csrf_token` is False, the ciscoisesdk assumes that your ISE CSRF Check is disabled.
-Moreover, it assumes you do not need the ciscoisesdk to send CSRF token for POST/PUT/DELETE operations.
+Additionally, it supposes you do not need the ciscoisesdk to send CSRF token for POST/PUT/DELETE operations.
 In this case, you could still do it manually like in the following code fragment:

 .. code-block:: python